evennia/evennia/docs/source/Howtos/Extending-the-REST-API.md

 ```
 The `Meta` class defines which fields will be used in the final serialized string.
 The `id` field is from the base ModelSerializer, but you'll notice that the two others - `worn` and `carried` - are defined as properties to `SerializerMethodField`.
 That tells the framework to look for matching method names in the form `get_X` when serializing.

-Which is why our next step is to add them!
-We'll be making them static methods since they don't need to reference the serializer itself.
+Which is why our next step is to add those methods!
+We defined the properties `worn` and `carried`, so the methods we'll add are `get_worn` and `get_carried`.
+They'll be static methods - that is, they don't include `self` - since they don't need to reference the serializer class itself.

 ```python
     # these methods filter the character's contents based on the `worn` attribute